nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-Consideration #1:
-Recommend command allows users to filter by hour and day instead of filtering by minute and day.
+* The recommend command allows users to filter by hour and day instead of filtering by minute and day.

-Decision #1:
-We decided to limit the filtering to a **chosen hour of a chosen day** in order to both be consistent with the [schedule](#schedule-feature) feature and as we find that accuracy to the exact minute is not necessary as our target users (students) usually have weekly schedules based on hourly blocks.
+  * We decided to limit the filtering to a **chosen hour of a chosen day** in order to both be consistent with the [schedule](#schedule-feature) feature and as we find that accuracy to the exact minute is not necessary as our target users (students) usually have weekly schedules based on hourly blocks.

-Consideration #2:
-Usage of predicates and comparators for filtering and ordering the filtered and sorted friends list.
+* Usage of predicates and comparators for filtering and ordering the filtered and sorted friends list.

-Decision #2:
-We decided to implement predicates and comparators for the implementation of Recommend command which reduces the coupling between the `RecommendCommand` and the `Model` component.
+  * We decided to implement predicates and comparators for the implementation of Recommend command which reduces the coupling between the `RecommendCommand` and the `Model` component.
 Hence, we have implemented general methods such as `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` which are not dependent on the expected behaviour of Recommend, allowing us to change the Recommend feature without affecting the `Model` component.

 --------------------------------------------------------------------------------------------------------------------